onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 > "The body tells the brain how to feel" - [Robert Sapolsky](https://old.reddit.com/r/DrJohnVervaeke/comments/zurer7/maybe_you_wont_solve_the_global_meaning_crisis_or/#:~:text=%22The%20body%20tells%20the%20brain%20how%20to%20feel%22%20%2D%20Robert%20Sapolsky)

+> "Be the designer of your world and not merely the consumer of it." - [James Clear](https://www.goodreads.com/quotes/9634706-be-the-designer-of-your-world-and-not-merely-the)

+> "You don’t have to be the victim of your environment.
+You can also be the architect of it." - [James Clear](https://www.goodreads.com/quotes/9725529-you-don-t-have-to-be-the-victim-of-your-environment)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Transition
 ██████████████████████████████████████████████████████████████████

+> "The Matrix is a system, Neo.
+That system is our enemy.
+But when you're inside, you look around, what do you see?
+Businessmen, teachers, lawyers, carpenters.
+The very minds of the people we are trying to save.
+But until we do, these people are still a part of that system and that makes them our enemy.
+You have to understand, most of these people are not ready to be unplugged.
+And many of them are so inured, so hopelessly dependent on the system, that they will fight to protect it." - [Morpheus, The Matrix](https://www.goodreads.com/quotes/6410378-the-matrix-is-a-system-neo-that-system-is-our)

 > "Don't fight forces, use them." - [R. Buckminster Fuller](https://www.azquotes.com/quote/104088)